microsoft/api-guidelines/graph/GuidelinesGraph.md

 - Introducing server-side pagination to existing collections
 - Making significant changes to the performance of APIs such as increased latency, rate limits, or concurrency

+The applicable changes described in the [Model Versioning of the OData V4.01 spec](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#sec_ModelVersioning) SHOULD be considered part of the minimum bar that all services MUST consider a breaking change.

 ### Versioning and deprecation

 As the market and technology evolves, your APIs will require modifications.
-In this case, you must avoid breaking changes and add new resources and features incrementally.
-If that is not possible, then you must version elements of your APIs.
+In this case, you MUST avoid breaking changes and add new resources and features incrementally.
+If that isn't possible, then you MUST version elements of your APIs.
 Microsoft Graph allows versioning of elements, including entities and properties.
 Versioning involves adding a new, uniquely named version of the element and marking the old version as deprecated.

 In some cases, there's a natural new name for the element.
 In other cases, where the original name is still the most descriptive, the suffix _v2 can be added to the original name to make it unique.
 The original element is then marked as deprecated by using annotations.